 Think about it: in the past years, organizations have grown leaner, with fewer front-line and mid-level managerial positions than ever.
 There are broader spans of control, more direct reports, matrixed responsibilities, and differentiated workforces (think contractors, virtual employees, part-timers).
 All this, during the most challenging economic times our global economy has ever faced.

 Hence the need for top talent in all leadership positions.
 An organization cannot drive its talent strategy – or the people it needs to achieve its business strategy – without high performers in these key roles.
 So how can we ensure that we pick the right people for these critical jobs at this rate of change in the world we live in?
 You need an active differentiator!

 In electronics, a differentiator is a circuit that is designed such that the output of the circuit is approximately directly proportional to the rate of change (the time derivative) of the input.
 A true differentiator cannot be physically realized, because it has infinite gain at infinite frequency.
 A similar effect can be achieved, however, by limiting the gain above some frequency.
 The differentiator circuit is essentially a high-pass filter.
 An active differentiator includes some form of amplifier, while a passive differentiator is made only of resistors, capacitors and inductors.

-As said, the real differentiator in talent acquisition …. especially for your leadership positions is ….. rather than searching for …. finding the talent you need.
+As said, the real differentiator in talent acquisition …. especially for your leadership positions ….. rather than searching for …. is finding the talent you need.
 Let me be amplify that.
-And let me and my colleagues at Alexander Hughes be the amplifier of your talent acquisition success.
+And let me be the amplifier of your talent acquisition success.

 I wish you enough!